StephPT/stfn-api/readme.md

 # STFN API

-Api/Rest points for data used by applications on stun.
+Api/Rest points for data used by applications on stfn.uk

 ## Setup
 To run the application, ensure a MySQL Server is setup with the correct tables.
 Then run the following Maven Commands: